IAmNini/project-3/README.md

 ## The Front-End

-We decided to do a mobile first approach when bulding the game.
-It was build using React and contains 11 components.
+We decided to design our app with mobile-first view when bulding the game.
+It was built using React and has 11 components.

 <img  src=frontend/src/styles/images/quiz.png height=300> <img  src=frontend/src/styles/images/login.png height=300> <img  src=frontend/src/styles/images/multiple-choice.png height=300>